 This is where digitisation comes in.
 This site isn’t meant to replace a visit to one of our fine museums but it offers something different, something unique.
 Here you can explore museum objects in your own time, view them from angles you can’t when they’re on show, plus you have access to thousands of artefacts that aren’t even on display!

 The North Lanarkshire Museums collection contains some 27,000 objects.
 That’s a crazy number to digitise and it would take years to photograph and scan them all.
-So, we didn’t.
+So, we decided not to go down that route.

 We made a decision early on to go for quality over quantity.
 Every object shown here had to have at least one image displayed.
 The amount of information attached to each object varies quite a lot and that’s because we know more about some objects than others.
 The website gives us way more space to tell you about an object than we ever could in a museum exhibition.